Source: Office for National Statistics; Government Actuaries’ Department

 Based on official population estimates and population projections, this briefing examines the impact of migration on recent and future UK demographic trends.

-- Half of the increase of the UK population between 1991 and 2010 (2.4 million in absolute terms) was due to the direct contribution of net migration.
+- More than half (53%) of the increase of the UK population between 1991 and 2014 was due to the direct contribution of net migration.

-- As a result of different net migration assumptions, the current ONS population projections produce a range of variation of nearly 4 million in the projected size of the UK population in 2035 (between 71 and 75 million).
+- Differences in net migration assumptions between the ‘low migration’ and the ‘high migration’ variant projections produce a range of variation of 5 million in the projected size of the UK population in 2039 (between 71.8 and 76.8 million).

-- In the principal projection the cumulative net inflow of post-2010 migrants accounts for 47% of total population growth.
-A further 21% of projected population growth is attributable to the additional contribution of new migrants to natural change (i.e. births and deaths).
+- In the principal projection the cumulative net inflow of post-2014 migrants accounts for half (51%) of total population growth until 2039.
+A further 17% of projected population growth is attributable to the additional contribution of new migrants to natural change (i.e. births and deaths).

 - The projected contribution of net migration to population change considerably differs across the four UK constituent nations.
-Without net immigration Scotland’s population would stagnate over the next two decades and decrease in the longer term.
+Without net immigration Scotland’s population would stagnate over the next decade and would decrease in the longer term.

 Understanding the evidence